The Common Sense Accord

 GMs are expected to have all applicable lineups, rotations and depth charts fully set up for each team within their organization while that team’s league is in season.
 At minimum, all in-season teams in your organization must have completely filled-out lineups, must have at least 4 pitchers slotted in as SP and 5 pitchers slotted in as RP, and must have a depth chart that is reasonably set up to utilize all hitters on the roster.
 GMs are expected to adjust for injuries and roster movement as needed, per the requirements previously stated.

-To be eligible for a team’s playoff roster, a player must be on that specific team’s 25-man active roster or their disabled list on August 31st, the day before the September roster expansion.
+To be eligible for a team’s playoff roster, a player must be on that specific team’s 40-man roster or their disabled list on August 31st, the day before the September roster expansion.
 Players signed through free agency or acquired on the waiver wire after August 31st are not eligible for postseason play, regardless if they were playoff eligible for their previous team.
-Players on the 25-man active roster earlier in the year but not on the active roster or disabled list on August 31st are not playoff eligible.
-Playoff-eligible players who suffer an injury requiring a disabled list stint after roster expansion can be replaced by any player who was in the organization on August 31st.
 Roster moves cannot be made while a playoff series is in progress.

 Article VI — Drafts